-Figure 13-1.
-16-bit Timer/Counter Block Diagram(Note:)
+Figure 17-1.
+16-bit Timer/Counter Block Diagram(1)

-Note: Refer to Figure 1-1 on page 2 and "Alternate Port Functions" on page 78 for Timer/Counter1 pin placement and description.
+Note: 1.
+Refer to Figure 1-1 on page 2, Table 13-5 on page 79, and Table 13-11 on page 83 for Timer/Counter1 and 3 and 3 pin placement and description.

-13.2.1 Registers
+17.2.1 Registers

 The Timer/Counter (TCNTn), Output Compare Registers (OCRnA/B/C), and Input Capture Register (ICRn) are all 16-bit registers.
 Special procedures must be followed when accessing the 16-bit registers.
-These procedures are described in the section "Accessing 16-bit Registers" on page 113.
+These procedures are described in the section "Accessing 16-bit Registers" on page 138.
 The Timer/Counter Control Registers (TCCRnA/B/C) are 8-bit registers and have no CPU access restrictions.
-Interrupt requests (abbreviated to Int.Req. in the figure) signals are all visible in the Timer Interrupt Flag Register (TIFRn).
+Interrupt requests (shorten as Int.Req.) signals are all visible in the Timer Interrupt Flag Register (TIFRn).
 All interrupts are individually masked with the Timer Interrupt Mask Register (TIMSKn).
-TIFRn and TIMSKn are not shown in the figure.
+TIFRn and TIMSKn are not shown in the figure since these registers are shared by other timer units.

 The Timer/Counter can be clocked internally, via the prescaler, or by an external clock source on the Tn pin.
 The Clock Select logic block controls which clock source and edge the Timer/Counter uses to increment (or decrement) its value.
 The Timer/Counter is inactive when no clock source is selected.
-The output from the Clock Select logic is referred to as the timer clock (clk{Tn}).
+The output from the clock select logic is referred to as the timer clock (clk{Tn}).